zine baby

 TIP for Mods: Make the deadline easy to see if you're advertising something!
 Type it out in text area as well as having it in the image, especially if you have it in a gif and it is not always present!Accessibility

-Personally I look at how easily accessible information is.
-Can I easily find the information or do I have to dig for it?
-I believe if the information is easily available, the mods are showing themselves as communicative and organized.
+How easily accessible information is?
+Can you easily find the information or do you have to dig for it?
+If the information is easily available, the mods are showing themselves as communicative and organized.
 Two traits that you want from a Moderator, especially as a contributor.What to look for in the FAQ:

 Content Rating - SFW (13+) or NSFW (18+)